-Kotek, Hadas and Michael Yoshitaka Erlewine, to appear.
+Kotek, Hadas and Michael Yoshitaka Erlewine, 2018.

 “Non-interrogative wh-constructions in Chuj (Mayan).”

 Proceedings of the Workshop on the Structure and Constituency of the Languages of the Americas (WSCLA) 21, pages 101–115.